neurobagel/dev-docs/docs/sections/Neurobagel PATs.md

 - `NB_BOT_ID`: variable, app id (not client id!) for app
 - `NB_BOT_KEY`: secret, private key for app

+!!! warning "Modifying `NB_BOT_KEY` secret"

+    When changing the value of `NB_BOT_KEY` secret, be sure to copy all the contents of your private key including any white space.
+    As a best practice, make sure to include the `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----` when copying the value.

 ### Permissions
 Neurobagel Bot (`neurobagel-bot`) was created and is installed under the @neurobagel organization